Last Modified on May 24, 2016

 As uncomfortable as an abscessed tooth is, the condition calls for an immediate remedy.
 Garlic is a safe, easy-to-use option that helps treat the condition at its core.

-Continue reading below for more than 70 positive reviews from Earth Clinic readers who have used garlic successfully to treat a tooth infection.
+Continue reading below for reviews from Earth Clinic readers who have used garlic successfully to treat a tooth infection, infected gums and painful toothaches.
 Tried this remedy?
 Let us know what you think!

 |BETTER BUT NOT CURED (1)||1%|